jffcastro/AssetFlow/PROXY_SETUP.md

 ## Solution
 A local proxy server that:
 1. Receives requests from your browser application
-2. Forwards them to the PricEmpire API with proper headers
+2. Forwards them to the Pricempire API with proper headers
 3. Returns the API response with CORS headers enabled
 4. Runs on your local machine (localhost:3000)